Stephen Hough: From child prodigy to concert legend

 ✦

 Rob Delaney is the BAFTA-winning and Emmy-nominated co-creator and co-star of the Channel 4 sitcom Catastrophe.
 He is the author of the Sunday Times and New York Times bestselling memoir, A Heart that Works.
 Most recently he’s appeared in the popular show Dying for Sex and in Deadpool & Wolverine.
+Rob was nominated for an Primetime Emmy alongside his co-creator Sharon Horgan for Outstanding Writing in a Comedy Series in 2016.
+In 2018 Catastrophe was nominated for a BAFTA TV award.
 Rob will be in conversation with Kate Slotover of the Book Club Review podcast.

 Dame Marina Warner